rankingdigitalrights/index2017/app/findings/recommendations/index.md

 <li>Data about private requests for content restriction.</li>
 </ul>
 </ul>
-<p>If a company does not receive or entertain a particular type of request, or if it doesn't entertain requests from certain types of third parties (e.g., private individuals acting without legal authority), the company should also clearly disclose that information.</p>
+<p style="padding-left: 30px;">If a company does not receive or entertain a particular type of request, or if it doesn't entertain requests from certain types of third parties (e.g., private individuals acting without legal authority), the company should also clearly disclose that information.</p>
 <ul>
 <li><strong>Telecommunications companies should provide as much information as possible about their policies for responding to network shutdowns</strong>, including details such as the number of requests they received and the number with which they complied.</li>
 </ul>